westpoint-robotics/turtlebot3_manipulation/README.md

 - Start the simulation:
 `ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py`

+- Options to run in simulation:
-- Run example control code (Drives in circle and moves manipulator repeatedly between 4 poses):
+  1. Run example control code (Drives in circle and moves manipulator repeatedly between 4 poses):
-`roslaunch tbot3_manipulation_python test_joint_control.launch.py`
+  `ros2 launch tbot3_manipulation_python test_joint_control.launch.py`

-- Instead of the example control code run NAV2 with a known map
+  2. Run NAV2 with a known map
-`ros2 launch turtlebot3_manipulation_navigation2 navigation2_use_sim_time.launch.py`
+  `ros2 launch turtlebot3_manipulation_navigation2 navigation2_use_sim_time.launch.py slam:='False'`
       - After RVIZ opens, you need to set the initial pose using the "2d Pose Estimate" button
+      - Then drop a goal to navigate toward with the "Nav2 Goal" button

+  3. Run NAV2 with SLAM (No known map)
+  `ros2 launch turtlebot3_manipulation_navigation2 navigation2_use_sim_time.launch.py use_slam:='True'`
+      - After RVIZ opens, wait about 1 minute for initial map to be generated
-  - Then drop a goal to navigat toward with the "Nav2 Goal" button
+      - Then drop a goal to navigate toward with the "Nav2 Goal" button

 ## What has been tested on Real Hardware
 - On the Raspberry Pi5 bring up the Turtlebot:
 `ros2 launch turtlebot3_manipulation_bringup hardware.launch.py`

 - Run example control code (Drives in circle and moves manipulator repeatedly between 4 poses):
-`roslaunch tbot3_manipulation_python test_joint_control.launch.py`
+`ros2 launch tbot3_manipulation_python test_joint_control.launch.py`